 3. La Terrazza Rose Bar, St. George Hotel

 A sophisticated cut above the rest, La Terrazza Rose has an effortless chic about it.
 Offering a unique concept unheard of in Rome – at least to our knowledge – the bar is devoted solely to rosé wines and champagnes.
-The views from this sleek, cream colored space are some of the best in Rome, attracting a well-heeled, chic crowd.
+The views from this sleek, cream-colored space are some of the best in Rome, attracting a well-heeled, chic crowd.
 They come for the comfortable setting but stay for the incredible selection of rose by the glass.
-All this pink stuff is bound to work up an appetite, luckily La Terazza rose serves a mouth-watering selection of seafood, the oysters being a particular highlight.
-With such stunning vistas over the capital in this setting, and superlative rose on tap, it’s not hard to see why La Terazza is rarely anything less than packed.
+All this pink stuff is bound to work up an appetite, luckily La Terrazza rose serves a mouth-watering selection of seafood, the oysters being a particular highlight.
+With such stunning vistas over the capital in this setting and superlative rose on tap, it’s not hard to see why La Terrazza is rarely anything less than packed.

-Facing the imposing Piazza della Republica in central Rome, lies a gem of a pool bar and restaurant, always full at weekends with revelers enjoying a poolside cocktail.
+Facing the imposing Piazza Della Republica in central Rome, lies a gem of a pool bar and restaurant, always full at weekends with revelers enjoying a poolside cocktail.
 The terrace overlooks the spectacular fountain of the Naiads and the church of Santa Maria degli Agneli – quintessential Rome then!
-Visitors can use the pool (for a fee) and are welcome to sip a cocktail until 1am or enjoy a lavish dinner overlooking the pool.
-The Exedra also has one of the best Champagne bars in Rome, Champagnerie Tazio, where you can enjoy a formidable selection of local and international fizz by the glass, including top Champagnes like Dom Perignon and Krug.
+Visitors can use the pool (for a fee) and are welcome to sip a cocktail until 1 am or enjoy a lavish dinner overlooking the pool.
+The Palazzo Naiadi also has one of the best Champagne bars in Rome, Champagnerie Tazio, where you can enjoy a formidable selection of local and international fizz by the glass, including top Champagnes like Dom Perignon and Krug.